Jkierem/jazzi/API.md

 ## FunctorError

 Defines a mapError operation that behaves like map but maps over the error cases and all other cases behave like an identity.
 It is a way to handle error cases and map them.
 Although it does not need to be a functor, it is implied and suggested.
+The overrides are taken from `mapError` key of overrides

+- Definitions:
+    - errors: string[]
+- Overrides:
+    - mapError: object

 | method | description |
 | ------ | ----------- |